SDGforskning/sdg-strings/SDG01_query_action_WoS.md

   (
-    ("ODA" OR "development spending" OR "cooperation fund" OR "FDI" OR "cooperat*" OR "co-operat*" OR "collaborat*" OR "partnership$" OR "fund$" OR "funding" OR "grant$" OR "investment$" OR "investing" OR "financing" OR "capital flow$" OR "financial resources" OR "domestic resources"  OR "fiscal resources" OR "economic resources" OR "mobili$e resources" OR  (
+    ("ODA" OR "development spending" OR "cooperation fund" OR "FDI" OR "cooperat*" OR "co-operat*" OR "collaborat*" OR "partnership$" OR "fund$" OR "funding" OR "grant$" OR "invest" OR "investment$" OR "investing" OR "financing" OR "capital flow$" OR "financial resources" OR "domestic resources"  OR "fiscal resources" OR "economic resources" OR "mobili$e resources" OR  (
           ("international" OR "development" OR "foreign" OR "global")